ESA-APEx/apex_documentation/propagation/toolboxcloud.md

 cloud-based algorithms, compliant with APEx.
 This makes it possible to freely combine functionalities from multiple toolboxes as well as other algorithms registered through APEx.
-The service focuses solely on data-processing capabilties of toolboxes and does not include visualization features.
+The service focuses solely on data-processing capabilities of toolboxes and does not include visualization features.
 Instead of the local processing scheme of a traditional toolbox, key operations can be performed in the cloud.
 Furthermore, functions from various toolboxes can be combined in a single workflow through APEx.